LocalCrag/LocalCragBackup/README.md

 # LocalCrag Backup Tool

-A lightweight Docker-based tool for creating and managing backups of your database and MinIO storage.
+A Docker-based tool for creating and managing backups of your LocalCrag database and MinIO storage.

 ## Setup

-### Prepare backup tool
+### Prepare backup tool config

 1. Copy the `config.template.yml` file to `config.yml`:
    ```bash